turingschool-examples/little_esty_shop_bulk_discounts/README.md

 ## User Stories
 ```
-Merchant Bulk Discounts Index
+XX Merchant Bulk Discounts Index
-  belongs in merchants index
+XX   belongs in merchants index
-As a merchant
+XX As a merchant
-When I visit my merchant dashboard
+XX When I visit my merchant dashboard
-Then I see a link to view all my discounts
+XX Then I see a link to view all my discounts
-When I click this link
+XX When I click this link

-  belongs in bulk discount index
+XX   belongs in bulk discount index
-Then I am taken to my bulk discounts index page
+XX Then I am taken to my bulk discounts index page
-Where I see all of my bulk discounts including their
+XX Where I see all of my bulk discounts including their
-percentage discount and quantity thresholds
+XX percentage discount and quantity thresholds
-And each bulk discount listed includes a link to its show page
+XX And each bulk discount listed includes a link to its show page
 ```
 ```
- Merchant Bulk Discount Create
+XX  Merchant Bulk Discount Create

-As a merchant
+XX As a merchant
-When I visit my bulk discounts index
+XX When I visit my bulk discounts index
-Then I see a link to create a new discount
+XX Then I see a link to create a new discount
-When I click this link
+XX When I click this link
-Then I am taken to a new page where I see a form to add a new bulk discount
+XX Then I am taken to a new page where I see a form to add a new bulk discount
-When I fill in the form with valid data
+XX When I fill in the form with valid data
-Then I am redirected back to the bulk discount index
+XX Then I am redirected back to the bulk discount index
-And I see my new bulk discount listed
+XX And I see my new bulk discount listed
 ```
 ```
 Merchant Bulk Discount Delete